 Deep tanks, warm water tanks, and heavily stocked and planted tanks are three excellent reasons to invest in an air pump.

-Test Kit: (ammonia, nitrite, pH) Toxic water quality is the #1 fish killer.
+No products found. (ammonia, nitrite, pH) Toxic water quality is the #1 fish killer.
 I know you’ve read that overfeeding is, but it’s the water quality that occurs after the overfeeding that kills the fish.
 This accounts for water changes and adding new fish, too.

 You can consider how important it is to maintain water quality by thinking of the water is for fish as the air is for us.
 If the air we breathe is toxic, we’re in deep trouble.
 The same is for fish, which is why it’s important to make it a habit to test your water.

-The three main water tests you’ll need to perform is for nitrites and nitrates, the pH level, and ammonia (also known as the silent fish killer).
+The three main water tests you’ll need to perform are for nitrites and nitrates, the pH level, and ammonia (also known as the silent fish killer).
 If you follow the instructions ‘to a t’, then you should be good to go!

 Heater: A fish tank heater is an often-overlooked necessity for a tank.
 It’s essential to have the right size heater for your aquarium for tropical, warm water fish and for the cold season when your water temperature drops.